libretro/libretro-uae/README.md

 Compatible CAPSIMG libraries for Windows, macOS and Linux can be found at https://fs-uae.net/download#plugins

+Compatible CAPSIMG libraries for Android can be found at https://github.com/rsn8887/capsimg/releases/latest

 Please be aware that there are 32-bits and 64-bits versions of the library.
 Choose the one corresponding to your RetroArch executable.

 ### M3U Support